ACCESS-NRI/build-ci/README-DEV.md

 ##### Creation of Dependency Image (dep-image-3-build.yml)

 Finally, with the `base-spack` image created, and the models that need to be built turned into a matrix strategy, we can create the dependency image.
-At this stage, we have as inputs: a given compiler spec, a `spack_packages` version, and the name of a single coupled model that we want turned into a dependency image.
+At this stage, we have as inputs: a given compiler spec, a `spack_packages` version, and the name of a coupled model, e.g. `access-om2`, that we want turned into a dependency image.
 We have all the information necessary for this now.

 In the `dep-image-3-build.yml` workflow, we:

-* Get the associated model components of our coupled model from the `containers/models.json` file.
+* Get the associated model components of our coupled model from the [`containers/models.json`](https://github.com/ACCESS-NRI/build-ci/blob/main/containers/models.json) file.
-* Build and push the dependency image given the existing `base-spack` image as a base, and the list of model components from the previous job, using the reusable `build-docker-image.yml` workflow.
+* Build and push the dependency image given the existing `base-spack` image as a base, and the list of model components from the previous job, using the reusable [`build-docker-image.yml`](https://github.com/ACCESS-NRI/build-ci/blob/main/.github/workflows/build-docker-image.yml) workflow.

 This leads to a final pipeline looking like the following: